 How Much CBD Should I Take?

-We have give a straightforward take to the roundabout answer, “it depends.”
-Due to a number of factors, absorption and breakdown of Cannabidiol products may vary from person to person.
-These may include age, gender, and diet among others.
-In our opinion, the best way to identify the right dosage is to begin by microdosing.
-Start with small amounts and then introduce greater doses until your body has found its sweet spot.
+We have given a straightforward take to the roundabout answer, “it depends.”
+Due to a number of factors, absorption and breakdown of Cannabidiol products, the effects of CBD from the same serving size may vary from person to person.
+Variable factors may include age, gender, and diet among others.
+In our opinion, the best way to identify the right dosage is to begin by microdosing and continue doing trial and error to find the right amount of CBD for you.
+Start with small amounts and then introduce more CBD until your body has found its sweet spot.